- Graduate Diploma

 Rewind back to 2010, and Tim was working at Smiths Sports Shoes, with a degree in sport and exercise science.
 As sales manager, Tim discovered that he enjoyed working with numbers, money and problem-solving.

-To further his career, he decided to enrol for double Graduate Diplomas in Accounting and Management at the University of Waikato's Management School, studying part-time from 2009 to 2012.
+To further his career, he decided to enrol for double Graduate Diplomas in Accounting and Management at the University of Waikato's Management School, studying part-time for four years.

 “The whole student experience at Waikato was awesome; it creates a huge network after completing university too," says Tim.